cysouw/diathesis/text/c02_structure.md

 b.
 Die Tür schließt sich (von alleine).
 :::

-Very similar an anticausative is the ~~passive [OBJ › SBJ › ADJ]~~.
+Very similar to an anticausative is the ~~passive [OBJ › SBJ › ADJ]~~.
 The main difference between the two (a distinction which is often difficult to delimit) is that for a passive the original subject is still implied and can optionally be overtly expressed [@next].
 In contrast, for an anticausative the original subject is completely removed and a phrase like "by itself" can typically be added.
 As an example of a passive diathesis in [@next] is the *bekommen Rezipientenpassiv* in which a dative is promoted to subject [@sec:participles-bekommen-passive]

 ::: ex
 ~~Passive [OBJ › SBJ › ADJ]~~